keurfonluu/StochANNPy/README.rst

 Features
 ========

-StochANNPy provides routines for stochastic neural networks:
+StochANNPy provides routines compatible with Scikit-Learn for stochastic neural networks including:

-* Bayesian neural networks [1]
+* Bayesian neural networks (currently, only classifier) [1]
-* Evolutionary neural networks
+* Evolutionary neural networks (currently, only classifier)

-**NOTE**: for now, only classifier has been implemented.
-Regressor will come later.
+**NOTE**: ENNClassifier and BNNClassifier both passed Scikit-Learn estimator checks test! ...well almost.
+Bayesian learning requires more than 5 samples to explore the weight space, BNNClassifier only pass when increasing the maximum number of iterations (line 280 of the script).

 Installation